programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 In the first step we explain how to download a single file.

-As usual in Python we should start with importing the Python libraries we would like to utilize in the script:
+As usual in Python we should start with importing the Python libraries we would like to utilise in the script:

 ```python
 import urllib.request